peterpeterparker/web-photo-filter/readme.md

 # Web Photo Filter

-Web Photo Filter is a Web Component to apply Instagram-like WebGL filters to photos
+Web Photo Filter is a web component to apply Instagram-like WebGL filters to photos

 ## Goals